Locating Ancestor Obituaries in Kentucky and Beyond

 Many librarians have helped me for free or for a small fee.
 I locate the library nearest where the person once lived.
 A directory of public libraries is available at www.usa.gov/libraries.
 I am always succinct in my query.
 This means I supply the name, birth and death dates, parents’ names, or the spouse’s name.

 My requests are short, simple, and to the point, and I am polite.
-I’ve had libraries all over the US email me obituaries from their vertical file collection.
+I’ve had libraries all over the US email me obituaries from their local collections.
 Many do so for free; some charge a small fee, such as $1 per obituary.
 Every library is different, so I am always prepared to be flexible.

 Contact the Funeral Home

 Most modern funeral homes maintain online archives of obituaries on their websites.
 When I can’t find an obituary on the website of a funeral home, I contact the funeral home by phone and politely ask if they have an obituary for my family member.
 If an obituary exists, the mortuary staff will probably email it to me for free.